How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Train Teams Based on Their Roles

-- Sales β Salespeople should understand their daily activities, such as adding leads and updating deals.
+Train each person on exactly what they need to do:- Sales β Salespeople should understand their daily activities, such as adding leads and updating deals.

 - Managers β Managers should be trained on available reports, pipeline visibility, and team management.